vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

   mentioned](https://github.com/vectordotdev/vector/issues/2374#issuecomment-795367929)
   the possibility of simply adding a mock implementation of indexer acknowledgements wherein queries to `/services/collector/ack` return true for any ackId.
-This was suggested prior to the existence of vector’s internal end-to-end acknowledgements system.
+This was suggested prior to the existence of Vector’s internal end-to-end acknowledgements system.

 ## Outstanding Questions